Hello and welcome to the official Greg R. Baird website. I am a Global Lecturer, humanitarian, writer and activist.

 Over the last few years, racism, hate, and anxiety have spiked in schools across the country.
 Whether it is swastikas drawn on school walls, chants of “build a wall" at sporting events, or a rise in transphobia and anti-LGBTQ rhetoric.
 The reporting is clear -- hate is on the rise.
 Add to this, the very real fears students who come from undocumented families are experiencing and it’s safe to say that the emotional health of students everywhere is on the line in new and confounding ways.

-The reality is schools must search for an appropriate voice and the courage to decry hate and create healthy community norms and values, which includes ways to foster healthy dialogue between students of conflicting political viewpoints.
+The reality is we all must search for an appropriate voice and the courage to decry hate and create healthy community norms and values, which includes ways to foster healthy dialogue between our community of conflicting political viewpoints.

 Thank you to the schools and various events for bringing my program either in person or virtually to your community.
 I look forward to meeting more of you and sharing my message of Acceptance, Inclusion, and Community for all!

 Global Lecturer on LGBTQ Civil Rights & Equality, Anti Hate/Bullying, Inclusion & Acceptance